antemons/smart-manuscript/README.md

 #### Train new model

- 1. Download and extract training and test data:
+ 1. Download and extract data:

     a.
 You can use the [IAMonDo-db-1.0](http://www.iapr-tc11.org/dataset/IAMonDo/IAMonDo-db-1.0.tar.gz) database to train and validate the model.
-Place the unzipped folder IAMonDo-db-1.0 in the folder data.
+Place the unzipped folder "IAMonDo-db-1.0" in the folder data.

     b.
 You can use the [IBM_UB_1](https://cubs.buffalo.edu/research/50:hwdata) database to train and validate the model.
-Place the folder IBM_UB_1 in the folder data.
+Place the folder "IBM_UB_1" in the folder data.

     c.
 You may use also your personal handwritten notes, analogously to the one in the directory smart_manuscript/data/sample_text.
-Place the files in the folder data/my_handwriting.
+Place the files in the folder "data/my_handwriting".

  2. Create the preprocessed records:

-        python train_model.py records
+        python -m smartmanuscript.records \
+           --path="records" \
+           --iam_on_do_path="./data/IAMonDo-db-1.0/" \
+           --ibm_ub_path="./data/IBM_UB_1/query" \
+           --my_handwriting_train_path="./data/my_handwriting/train/" \
+           --my_handwriting_test_path="./data/my_handwriting/test/"

+    The new folder "records" should contain a "test" and a "train" folder

  3. Train new model: